 Response Legend: 3 = Satisfactory 2 = Needs Improvement 1 = Unsatisfactory 3 2 1 N/A The preceptor assisted me with needed resources.
-0 0 0 0 he preceptor provided constructive feedback.
+0 0 0 0 The preceptor provided constructive feedback.
+0 0 0 0 Presentor as a Designer of Instruction

-Preceptor as a Designer of Instruction
+Preceptor as a Designer of Instruction Response Legend: 3 = Satisfactory 2 = Needs Improvement 1 = Unsatisfactory 3 2 1 The preceptor provided me with an adequate orientation to the facility and role.
+0 \bigcirc 0 The experiences I participated in were meaningful and met the course and my objectives.

-Response Legend: 3 = Satisfactory 2 = Needs Improvement 1 = Unsatisfactory 3 2 1 N/A The preceptor provided me with an adequate orientation to the facility and role.
-0 0 0 0 The experiences I participated in were meaningful and met the course and my objectives.
-0 0 0 0 My time was optimized wisely when I was with the preceptor. \circ \bigcirc \bigcirc \bigcirc
+My time was optimized wisely when I was with the preceptor.